Jackson, Washington County, Wisconsin

 Jackson is a town in Washington County, Wisconsin, United States.
-The population was 3,516 at the 2000 census.
+The population was 4,629 at the 2020 census.
 The Village of Jackson is located partially within the town.
 The unincorporated community of Kirchhayn is also located in the town.

 Geography

 The 2,312-acre Jackson Marsh Wildlife Area, which is maintained by the Wisconsin Department of Natural Resources, is located in the town and contains undeveloped forested wetlands.
 Cedar Creek, a tributary of the Milwaukee River runs also through the town.

-According to the United States Census Bureau, the town has a total area of 34.4 square miles (89.0 km^{2}), of which, 34.2 square miles (88.7 km^{2}) of it is land and 0.1 square miles (0.3 km^{2}) of it (0.32%) is water.
+According to the United States Census Bureau, the town has a total area of 34.4 square miles (89.0 km^{2}), of which 34.2 square miles (88.7 km^{2}) is land and 0.1 square mile (0.3 km^{2}) (0.32%) is water.

 History

 The first white settlers arrived in the Jackson area in 1843.
 The Wisconsin territorial legislature created the Town of Jackson on January 21, 1846, naming the settlement for former-president Andrew Jackson, who had died several months earlier.

 Early settlements in the town included the hamlet of Kirchhayn, which formed around David's Star Lutheran Church in the 1840s, as well as the hamlet of Riceville, which later become the Village of Jackson.
 In the 1800s, the town's economy relied heavily on agricultural, and including dairy farming.
 Some of the earliest businesses in the community were cheese factories and creameries.

 In 1872, the Chicago and North Western Railway built a line from Milwaukee to Fond du Lac with a station in Riceville.
 Entrepreneurs took advantage of the transportation link, and built businesses and industries on the formerly agricultural land around the railway station.
 Riceville incorporated from the town's land as the Village of Jackson on March 14, 1912.

 The village experienced a population boom in the early 1970s and has continued to grow into the early 2000s.
 Between 1970 and 1975, the population more than tripled from 561 to 1,895.
 To accommodate the new population, the village annexed more land from the town for new residential subdivisions and commercial developments.
 The annexations created tax losses for the town.
 In 1999, the town and the village created an agreement setting the village's maximum potential boundaries and outlining how the town would be compensated for future annexations.
 Jackson was the first community in Wisconsin to create such an agreement.

 On July 17, 2012, a petroleum product pipeline spilled an estimated 54,600 gallons of gasoline in the Town of Jackson.
 Thirty-seven private wells contaminated by the spill were ordered abandoned by the Wisconsin Department of Natural Resources.
 The West Shore Pipe Line Company, which owned the pipeline, paid the costs to extend water services from the Village of Jackson to a large part of the Town of Jackson.